 Bottom Line – High concentrations of EGCG found in green tea pills and supplements may cause liver damage.

 6. Caffeine Toxicity Causes Headache, Dizziness, And Vomiting

 Consuming more than 400 mg of caffeine per day may cause caffeine toxicity.
 Caffeine toxicity is typically characterized by headache, nausea, vomiting, chills, palpitations, and flushing (26).

 Researchers at the Monmouth Medical Center, USA, caution against the use of OTC caffeine pills taken with other nervous system stimulants.
-These caffeine pills or supplements contain higher doses of caffeine.
-Taking these may cause atrial fibrillation, and sometimes, even death (26), (27).
+These caffeine pills or supplements contain higher than normal doses of caffeine.
+Taking these may causeatrial fibrillationi XAn abnormal heart rate that leads to blood clots.
+It also increases the chances of heart risks. , and sometimes, even death (26), (27).